-10000111000 Auto The camera determines the focus position and wil The camera determines the focus position and will adjust to the contents of the filmed object.
+Auto The camera determines the focus position and will adjust to the contents of the filmed object.
 Manual The user is able to set a fixed focus position manually.
 This can be useful when the contents of the filmed object are not clear towards the background and the autofocus has difficulty finding the correct focusing.
 One-push The camera will focus once and will keep the focus in that position until another focus command is sent.

-AF-Zone
+AF-Mode